ehb-nj/iac-magic-box/README.md

 [Proxmox Documentation](./01-proxmox/README.md)

+> [!NOTE]
+> In this documentation, we will deal with the most common case, usually referring to a single node.
+It's up to you to adapt the scripts and documentation if you have several nodes and want to deploy the services elsewhere.
+The node name, the storage name, the pool name must be adapted to your configuration.

 ## 10 - OpenWRT

 OpenWRT is choosen for its lightweight footprint for the core network.
 It's the main router/firewall of our architecture.